Bill/das-boot-experiment/README.md

 As expected, Docker rebuilt the layers at steps 6,7, and 10.
 But unfortunately, it also rebuilt images at steps 8, and 9 as well.
 When building a Docker image (from a Dockerfile), once a line causes a cache miss, all subsequent lines do too.

 This means a simple Dockerfile will not suffice and instead, if we want to leverage Docker's nifty filesystem magic, we'll have to explore a different approach.
-Maybe docker commit could help us.
+Maybe [Docker commit](https://docs.docker.com/engine/reference/commandline/commit/) could help us.
 It'd be nice to not have to write Go code to access the image+layer manipulation primitives directly.